-During the period before the Bureau transfer date of July 21, 2011, there was no limit on the funding provided to the Bureau and assessed to the Reserve Banks; the Board of Governors was required to provide the amount estimated by the Secretary of the Treasury needed to carry out the authorities granted to the Bureau under the Dodd-Frank Act and other federal law.
-The Dodd-Frank Act requires that, after the transfer date, the Board of Governors fund the Bureau in an amount not to exceed a fixed percentage of the total operating expenses of the System as reported in the Board of Governors' 2009 annual report, which totaled \$4.98 billion.
-The fixed percentage of total 2009 operating expenses of the System is 10 percent (\$498.0 million) for 2011, 11 percent (\$547.8 million) for 2012, and 12 percent (\$597.6 million) for 2013.
+The Dodd-Frank Act requires that, after the transfer date of July 21, 2011, the Board of Governors fund the Bureau in an amount not to exceed a fixed percentage of the total operating expenses of the System as reported in the Board of Governors' 2009 annual report, which totaled \$4.98 billion.
+The fixed percentage of total operating expenses of the System for the years ended December 31, 2013 and 2012 was 12 percent (\$597.6 million) and 11 percent (\$547.8 million), respectively.
 After 2013, the amount will be adjusted in accordance with the provisions of the Dodd-Frank Act.
-The Bank's assessment for Bureau funding is reported as "Assessments: Bureau of Consumer Financial Protection and Office of Financial Research" in the Statements of Income and Comprehensive Income s.
-Taxes t.
-Restructuring Charges
+The Bank's assessment for Bureau funding is reported as "Assessments: Bureau of Consumer Financial Protection" in the Statements of Income and Comprehensive Income.